mongodb-labs/mongo-arrow/bindings/python/docs/source/data_types.rst

 ==========

 PyMongoArrow supports a majority of the BSON types.
+As Arrow and Polars provide first-class support for Lists and Structs, this includes Embedded arrays and documents.

 Support for additional types will be added in subsequent releases.

 .. note:: For more information about BSON types, see the `BSON specification <http://bsonspec.org/spec.html>`_.